 wellbeing of young women.
 Shift is her brain child and was inspired by her own teenage

 young women and personally knowing the

-power of physical activity and empowerment to
+power of physical activity and empowerment to improve wellbeing.

-2015 titled 'Teenage girls lived experience of
+in Sociology in 2015 titled 'Teenage girls lived

-physical activity and sport in Aotearoa' and
+experience of physical activity and sport in

-this, along with attending Lifehack's
+Aotearoa' and this, along with attending

-Flourishing Fellowship and the U.S
+Lifehack's Flourishing Fellowship and the U.S

 Department of State Global Sports